University of South Australia: Other libraries

-The Jeffrey Smart Building, named after artist Jeffrey Smart, is a library on the east end of North Terrace.
+The Jeffrey Smart Building, named after artist Jeffrey Smart, located on the east end of North Terrace, contains the main library.
 It comprises "open plan" teaching and learning spaces and a central green common area.

-Bob Hawke Prime Ministerial Library

-The Bob Hawke Prime Ministerial is the prime ministerial library of Bob Hawke who served between 1983 and 1991.
-Established in 1997, it was the first of its kind in the world to be founded during the lifetime of a prime minister.
-The Bob Hawke Collection forms the bulk of its archives and includes a large collection of his notes, personal papers, state gifts, biographical texts, newspaper extracts, photographs, political comics, articles, recordings and transcripts of speeches and media events, including documents from ministers from his cabinet.
-Notable artefacts held at the library include a hide belt gifted by former President Ronald Reagan, the jacket he wore to the 1983 America's Cup celebrations, a replica of a Panther Model 100 motorcycle that he crashed as a university student and several prime ministerial briefcases.
-The library, which was expanded following his death in 2019, is located in the Hawke Centre.

-Other libraries

 The Mawson Lakes and Magill campuses also have their own libraries.

-Museums, galleries and centres
+Museums, galleries, and exhibition spaces

 The university is home to several museums, galleries and other exhibitions.
 These include:

 MOD.

 MOD.
 (Museum of Discovery) is described as "a futuristic museum of discovery" featuring exhibitions designed by researchers to showcase "how research shapes our understanding of the world around us to inform our futures".
 It is located in the Bradley Building.

 Samstag Museum of Art

 The Samstag Museum of Art is a contemporary art gallery located at the Hawke Building.
 Established in 2007, its history dates back to 1977 as the College Gallery.
 It is named after Anne and Gordon Samstag and is located at the Hawke Building.